vivaria/edisonrul.ing/docs/source/cards/a/assault-teleport.md

 ### Card Rulings

 Return 1 /Assault Mode monster from your hand to the Deck.
 Draw 2 cards.
-●Returning an “/Assault Mode” monster to your Deck is a cost.
+*   Returning an “/Assault Mode” monster to your Deck is a cost.
 You must reveal the “/Assault Mode” monster to your opponent.